csears1229/csears1229.github.io/index.md

 ### Check It Out!
 **[The full application can be found here.](https://github.com/csears1229/Bid-System)** The CSV file with the bids is included with the repository so you have all the tools to run this application on your own machine.
 You can check out all the data structures and algorithms and try searching different bid ID's to see how it changes.

-# About Me

-My name is Carson Sears and I currently work as a System Administrator for the Utah Army National Guard.
-In 2011 I was a student at Utah State University studying to complete a degree in Mechanical Engineering.
-As part of my coursework I was required to take an Intro to Computer Science course teaching the basics of C++.
-Over the semester I fell in love with software development and was excited to create things in C++.
-After that course I changed my degree to Computer Science and have done all I can to learn about the exciting world of software development.

-I have been a student at Southern New Hampshire University for the last 3 years.
-During my time at SNHU I was able to continue to improve my skills as a Software Developer and Engineer.
-I have worked with C++, Python, Java, JavaScript, HTML, CSS, MySQL, and MongoDB.
-I have also taken courses on the Agile Software Development Life Cycle, Database Design, Git Collaboration, Software Testing Automation, Computer Graphics using OpenGL and C++, and many more courses that I feel make me a well-rounded Software Developer.

-## **If you would like to learn more about me or the projects I'm working on then head on over to my [LinkedIn](www.linkedin.com/in/carson-sears) or check out my other [GitHub Repositories](https://github.com/csears1229?tab=repositories)**
+# **If you would like to learn more about me or the projects I'm working on then head on over to my [LinkedIn](www.linkedin.com/in/carson-sears) or check out my other [GitHub Repositories](https://github.com/csears1229?tab=repositories)**